Hallelujah!

 Feed my sheep (John 21.15-17)

 Jesus did not bring Peter's failure up at all when he first appeared to the disciples after his resurrection.
 Days or perhaps weeks went by, and Peter must have been dreading the moment when Jesus would broach the subject.
-Every morning the crowing of roosters reminded him of his guilt, rubbing salt into the wound of his soul.
+Every morning the crowing of roosters reminded Peter of his guilt, rubbing salt into the wound of his soul.

 Finally Jesus said something, but it wasn't anything Peter expected, such as, "Peter, how could you?" or "What do you have to say for yourself?" or "Your penance is 40 days of fasting" or "You know, you would be headed for hell if my blood had not paid for your failure," or "You may still follow me, but a disgrace like you can never be a leader again," or "You can go back to fishing now."